-The applicant provided a detailed business plan that was evaluated by the City's cannabis consultant (HDL).
-The business plan described the owners' experience, proof of capitalization, start-up budget, a three-year pro forma, target customers, key software, and daily operations.
+The applicant has submitted a detailed business plan that was evaluated by the City's cannabis consultant (HdL).
+The business plan described the owners' experience, proof of capitalization, startup budget, a three-year pro forma, target customers, key software, and daily operations.
+The business plan contains proprietary details and is therefore not included as an attachment to this staff report.
 The City's cannabis consultant determined that the applicant's business plan was appropriate for continued entitlement processing.
-(The business plan contains proprietary details and is therefore not included as an attachment to this staff report).